rolandfenyes/Finance-tracker/README.md

 -   **Database connection** – Credentials are read from the environment.
 For production deployments consider using managed secrets stores and enforcing TLS connections to PostgreSQL.
 -   **Dave Ramsey support** – use `baby_steps` for status + `emergency_fund`, `goals`, `loans` to reflect progress.

+## Email notifications

+-   Configure sender details in `.env` using the `MM_MAIL_*` variables.
+By default, messages are written to `storage/logs/mail.log` so you can test locally without an SMTP server.
+-   Set `MM_MAIL_TRANSPORT=smtp` and provide the SMTP host, port, credentials, and encryption to deliver messages from production (e.g. Nethely).
+-   The application automatically sends verification and welcome emails after registration.
+Additional digests can be sent via CLI:
+    ```bash
+    php scripts/send_user_emails.php tips
+    php scripts/send_user_emails.php weekly
+    php scripts/send_user_emails.php monthly
+    ```

 ```